Mental model

 Memory Lifecycle

-A memory is a Markdown page with status, scope, source, review state, graph links, and local log entries.
+A memory is a Markdown page with status, scope, visibility, source, review state, optional review_after and expires_at dates, graph links, and local log entries.
 It can be proposed, remembered, reviewed, updated, archived, restored, explained, or forgotten.

 Propose